Face coverings will become mandatory in indoor public places across Wales from 14 September.

 Please see our instructions if you want to make your own face covering.
 We do not endorse any particular method but be considerate of materials and fabrics that may irritate different skin types.

 I want or need to use a face covering, but do not want to use a single use one containing plastic.
 How can I do this?

 Disposable single-use face coverings contain plastic.
 If you are concerned about the environmental impact of using one of these, you can buy or make a washable face covering or mask.
-The World Health Organisation recommends it should have three layers of close woven material such as cotton.
+But you then need to wash it after each use.

 What type of single-use face covering should I use?